khborgnis/aws-terraform-examples/README.md

 In roughly **one hour of development**, the following AWS resources have been set up using Terraform:

 - **VPC**: A custom Virtual Private Cloud (VPC) is created with public and private subnets.
-- **Security Group**: A basic security group allowing inbound SSH and HTTP traffic.
 - **RDS Instance**: A basic RDS MySQL instance, placed in private subnet group.

+With roughly **two additional hours of development**, the following AWS resources have been set up using Terraform:

+- **EC2**: An ec2 instance running with ECS init and docker installed on it
+- **Security Group**: A basic security group allowing inbound SSH and HTTP(8080) traffic.

 ## Structure